Discover the World of Sara Verrall

 "No Chemo, No Radio ...
 No Knife"

-This time Sara travels inwardly, rather than outwardly ... as she shares a journey which will, hopefully, make your heart sing!
+This time Sara travels inwardly, rather than outwardly ... as she shares a journey which might, surprisingly, make your heart sing!

 "Exactly what is says on the cover"